drug-design/course/docs/chapters/structure-based-design-case-studies.md

 #### Additional SAR Analyses made by Parke-Davis
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-Substitution of the phenyl ring of the anilino side chain greatly reduced activities indicating limited bulk tolerance, and only the analog with bromine in meta showed improved activities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/additional-sar-analyses-made-by-parke-davis-5ab070ec'><i class='fa fa-play' aria-hidden='true'></i></button>Substitution of the phenyl ring of the anilino side chain greatly reduced activities indicating limited bulk tolerance, and only the analog with bromine in meta showed improved activities.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.